carbaior/sescc/README.md

 You can explore the effect of uncommenting those lines in the result.

 First line **must** be HIP35550 (Delta Geminorum), which is a surrogate of the equinox as the reference point for any epoch, rather than the one employed by the computer, which may differ from that of the ancient astronomer.

+## A New Understanding of the Almagest

+A series of experiments derived from this dating method allow us to propose a new hypothesis about the history of the Almagest, which explains some of its most enigmatic peculiarities.
+Unfortunately, due to lack of time, I cannot document these investigations properly.
+However, I am leaving the conclusions here so they do not fall into complete oblivion in case I finally do not find the time or motivation to do so.

+The strange characteristics of the Almagest's star catalog led to the hypothesis of forgery long ago.
+R.R.
+Newton proposed that Ptolemy, in a sort of scientific fraud, simply copied Hipparchus's catalog and merely adjusted the longitudes based on precession.
+A.T.
+Fomenko argues that the catalog was compiled around the 10th century and medieval reformers adjusted the longitudes a millennium into the past to support a falsified chronology.

+Dating by sessc resolves the apparent inconsistency of the Almagest's star positions, while also proposing a reasonable history that explains the content that has come down to us and that has given rise to previous hypotheses.
+It is an interesting story among other things because, despite the unanimous opinion that Hipparchus's catalog was completely lost, sessc dating shows that this is not the case.

+The solution is as follows.
+In the time of Hipparchus and his immediate predecessors, the first star catalog was compiled with the ambition to record stellar positions with sufficient fidelity to be compared by later astronomers.
+However, their measuring instruments were somewhat rudimentary and **only allowed a resolution of 1/4 degree**.
+The first novel conclusion is that **the positions in the Almagest recorded in quarters of a degree belong to Hipparchus's original catalog**.
+Since the fractions of 0 and 1/2 degree can correspond to both a system of measurement based on quarters and on sixths of a degree, in an initial analysis we can only certify Hipparchus's positions as those detailed with 1/4 or 3/4 of a degree.

+Astronomers following Ptolemy measured in sixths of a degree, and when they corrected some position, they did so using this system. **Ptolemy compared his accurate positions with those vague inherited from Hipparchus and obtained an aberrant value for precession.**

+Fortunately for us, Ptolemy and his successors were not interested in latitudes, as they considered them perennial.
+They were much more interested in longitudes, to be able to accurately determine the value of precession.
+Accordingly, Ptolemy measured practically all the longitudes in the catalog himself, but simply copied Hipparchus's latitudes.
+This is why sessc dating by latitudes gives us Hipparchus's era, but by longitudes, it gives us Ptolemy's.

+After that, **the catalog continued to be updated and expanded over the centuries**.
+The two main occasions when this happened were in the 9th century by al-Battani and the 15th century by Regiomontanus.
+For some prominent and very fast stars, like Arcturus, the change in position relative to Hipparchus was very evident in the 9th century, and their latitudinal position was corrected.
+This correction likely attributed to an ancient measurement error by Hipparchus, as a complete revision of latitudes was not carried out to solve the question of the existence of proper motion of the stars.
+However, this specific correction had disastrous repercussions when A.T.
+Fomenko based the dating of the entire catalog on it, under the clearly erroneous premise that it was a measurement corresponding to the original catalog of Hipparchus or Ptolemy.
+The latitude of other relevant stars, despite not being fast, was corrected in the 15th century by Regiomontanus.

+Clearly, **the Almagest catalog that has come down to us is a series of additions with a fundamental core of latitudes due to Hipparchus and another of longitudes due to Ptolemy**.
+The latitudes corrected later were few, as it was considered of little benefit to do so.
+The longitudes, on the other hand, suffered few updates after Ptolemy.
+However, when new stars were added, since the value of the longitude implies a specific era, it was harmonized with the era it should have had in Ptolemy's time, by means of an adjustment due to precession.
+This is why all the longitudes in the catalog 'appear' to be from Ptolemy's era, and **it also explains the vestiges of positional calculation and large errors, since many stars have the longitude that corresponds to the latitude of 300 years earlier, if not a millennium (longitude of al-Battani in the 9th century and latitude of Hipparchus in the 2nd century BC)**.
+However, **this was not a fraud** but an attempt by medieval astronomers to compile a coherent catalog.

+Of the latitudinal positions with fractional values of 0 or 1/2, many of them belong to Hipparchus's original catalog.
+However, determining this requires a combinatorial approach to the problem, which can generate millions of datings of small groups, and I am not sure how viable it is.
+But I believe that at least for the brighter stars it is possible, and I would like to attempt this classification as soon as time allows.

 *************************************************************************************************************